Maxinary/ImageVisualization/README.md

-# 3dMaze
+# Image Color Visualization
-This is a maze made in webGL
+This takes an uploaded image and plots the individual colors in the image in 3D, so you can see the distribution of colors.